copasi/model_replicator/UserManual.md

 |`--Hill-transport species`           | graph        |*v = Vmax·(species_i<sup>h</sup> - species_j<sup>h</sup> ) / (Km<sup>h</sup> + species_i<sup>h</sup> + species_j<sup>h</sup>)* | 2D and 3D matrices        |
 |`--Hill-transport species`           | digraph      |*v = Vmax·species_i<sup>h</sup> / (Km<sup>h</sup> + species_i<sup>h</sup>)* | not for 2D or 3D matrices |

-where *k* is a transport rate constant, *Vmax* is a maximal rate of transport, *Km* is the concentration of *species_i* (and *species_j*) when the rate is half of *V*, *h* is a Hill exponent, where if it is 1 the rate is hyperbolic (essentially the Michaelis-Menten equation), or if larger than 1 the rate is sigmoidal; *i* and *j* are the indices of the two units.
+where *k* is a transport rate constant, *Vmax* is a maximal rate of transport, *Km* is the concentration of *species_i* (and *species_j*) when the rate is half of *Vmax*, *h* is a Hill exponent, where if it is 1 the rate is hyperbolic (essentially the Michaelis-Menten equation), or if larger than 1 the rate is sigmoidal; *i* and *j* are the indices of the two units.

 ### Diffusive connection of explicit ODEs

 The option to indicate that a variable should be connected by a diffusive interaction is `--d variable` or `--ode-diffusive variable`.
 The `variable` must be defined as an explicit `ode` type in the base model, or this option will generate an error.

-This type of connection allows connecting variables that are explicit ODEs, such as species, global quantities, or compartments of type `ode` (not `fixed`, `assignment`  or `reactions`).
+This type of connection allows connecting units by variables that are explicit ODEs, such as species, global quantities, or compartments of type `ode` (not `fixed`, `assignment`  or `reactions`).
 The "diffusive" interaction is mathematically the same as a mass-action transport reaction.
 If units *i* and *j* are connected then the diffusive interaction adds the following terms to the right-hand side (rhs) of the respective ODEs of these variables:

 | variable   | network type | new term on rhs of ODE          |
 | ---------- |------------- | ------------------------------- |